Skip to main content

 If the same component is installed at different locations, a priority order is applied.

-dependencies.json vs environment4d.json
+dependencies.json and environment4d.json

 dependencies.json